-We designed and regulary upgrading an home made SAXS experiment for high sensitivity measurements.
+We have designed and regularly upgrade an in-house SAXS experiment for high sensitivity measurements.

 The generator is a copper rotating anode Rigaku RUH3R, with a fine focus filament.

-The distance between source and sample is around 200 cm.
+The source - sample distance is around 200 cm.
 We take attention to reduce the air quantities between the sample and the vacuum chamber.
-In this way we designed an retractable nose, let us change the sample environment.
+In this way we designed a retractable nose, let us change the sample environment.
 We can propose multi-position capillary holder, powder holder, heating system, thermostated system, circulation chamber,...

 We use a Mar 300, automatic image plate reader, that produce a good resolution (0.150 mm), a good sensitivity (efficienty around 90%), but a high background level.

-Is some cases we can use a gas detector, with a very low background level.
+Ins some cases, a gas detector can be used, with a very low background level.